luttje/gmod-minigolf/docs/MAPPING_GUIDE.md

   _You need to have made sure that the `minigolf_hole_start` has a name (`targetname` property)._

 ### `minigolf_hole_flag`

 This entity adds a flag to a hole.
 When the player comes near the flag it will raise, allowing them to see the ball better around the hole area.

-#### Hammer Instructions:
+#### Hammer Instructions

   1. Create a point entity with the class `minigolf_hole_flag`

   2. Rotate the entity in the object properties menu to change the rotation of the flag relative to the top(x/y) view:

       ![Showing the direction relative to the top view](https://github.com/luttje/gmod-minigolf/blob/main/docs/assets/mapping/flag_direction.jpg)

   3. Make sure the entity is touching the related `minigolf_hole_end`

 ### `minigolf_trigger_oob`

 When the ball touches this brush the ball is considered Out-Of-Bounds.
 The ball will be reset to the last valid position There are no properties for this entity.

-#### Hammer Instructions:
+#### Hammer Instructions

   1. Create one or multiple brushes in Hammer, along the edges and over the top of the minigolf track.

   2. Give these brushes the 'trigger' material on all faces.

   3. Now press [`Ctrl + T` to tie it to an entity](https://developer.valvesoftware.com/wiki/Hammer_Tools_Menu#Tie_to_Entity_.3CCtrl.2BT.3E)

   4. Choose `minigolf_trigger_oob` as the entity type by typing it into the class name (or selecting it if you are using the `minigolf.fgd`).

 ### `minigolf_config`

 A point entity that dictates how the addon should behave.
 It can set default information for all holes.
 There should be only one of this entity on a map.

-#### Available Properties:
+#### Available Properties

 * `defaultMaxRetriesAfterCompleting`: How many times a player can retry any hole after completing it.
 The maxRetriesAfterCompleting property on a hole overrides this. -1 for infinite, 0 for no retries until all holes have been finished (default: 0)

 * `defaultMaxRetriesAfterTimeLimit`: How many times a player can retry any hole after reaching the time limit.
 The maxRetriesAfterTimeLimit property on a hole overrides this. -1 for infinite, 0 for no retries until all holes have been finished (default: 0)

 * `defaultMaxRetriesAfterMaxStrokes`: How many times a player can retry any hole after reaching the maximum amount of strokes.
 The maxRetriesAfterMaxStrokes property on a hole overrides this. -1 for infinite, 0 for no retries until all holes have been finished (default: 0)

 ## Additional properties